playbenny/benny_manual/docs/blockipedia.md

 - Classic piano roll sequencer.
 - Unlike other benny sequencers this one has an internal clock linked to the global clock and doesn't need a clock in.
 (It does follow timing drift from the kuramoto section of the clock if that's enabled.)

-- ctrl-click to create events, ctrl drag to create many events (in a values lane). scroll adjusts velocity or cc levels, drag or arrow keys to move events, ctrl+scroll, drag or arrow keys to adjust lengths. scroll or shift+scroll on the time ruler for zoom/pan. or drag on the ruler, or shift-drag on the background.
+- ctrl-click to create events, ctrl drag to create many events (in a values lane). scroll adjusts velocity or cc levels, drag or arrow keys to move events, ctrl+scroll, drag or arrow keys to adjust lengths.

+- scroll or shift+scroll on the time ruler for zoom/pan. or drag on the ruler, or shift-drag on the background.
+- alt+drag copies selected events.

 - press 3 to put the ruler into triplet divisions of beats when zoomed in.